Kong/kong-upgrade-tests/kong-gojira/README.md

-  -p,  --prefix         prefix to use for namespacing -k,  --kong           PATH for a kong folder, will ignore tag -n,  --network        use network with provided name -pp, --port           expose a port for a kong container --repo                use another kong repo
+  -p,  --prefix         prefix to use for namespacing -k,  --kong           PATH for a kong folder, will ignore tag -n,  --network        use network with provided name -r,  --repo           repo to clone kong from
-  --image               image to use for kong
-  --volume              add a volume to kong container --cassandra           use cassandra
+  -pp, --port           expose a port for a kong container -v,  --volume         add a volume to kong container --image               image to use for kong --cassandra           use cassandra
-  --alone               do not spin up any db
+  --alone               do not spin up any db --redis-cluster       run redis in cluster mode --host                specify hostname for kong container --git-https           use https to clone repos
-  --host                specify hostname for kong container -v,  --verbose        echo every command that gets executed -h,  --help           display this help
+  -V,  --verbose        echo every command that gets executed -h,  --help           display this help

 Commands: